 Osbourne Lookout– This is a unique place to camp as it is the highest camping spot in the Dunes.
 It is located just west of Competition hill and off hwy78 that leads up a small road to small asphalt parking lot.
 This area allows campers to set up camp and enjoy the views of the dunes.
 Benefits it is paved with little worry of being stuck.
 Downside it is a small area and not many campers can utilize this space, big groups may struggle to find room

 Gecko Rd– Is approximately 6 mi long from the highway to Roadrunner loop at the end of the road.
 Along the way there are many options to find camp either one of the 3 loops or on the Pads that have been created.
 Starting at the north end of gecko you will find the Ranger station.
 AKA Chauilla Ranger station.
 Then traveling south you start with a pushout on the right across from the trash Dumpster area.
 South of the dumpsters on the east side is Pad 1.
 This pad is nice as you across from the Drags that happen every night during busy times.
-The pad is fairly long but the nice thing is it is deep.
-You can fit large groups and can stack them in there close to the sand.
+The pad is fairly long with a decent amount of depth allowing to fit large groups.
 A lot of people like to back in just past pad 1.
 It is manageable with a slight down slope to put your trailer in the sand and drop the nose to make the trailer level.
-Alot of people take advantage of 4 wheel drive and drop further down to the flat area to set up camp.
+A lot of people take advantage of 4 wheel drive and drop further down to the flat area to set up camp.
 Then next is Pad 2 This pad nestles up against a small dune that limits the depth of the pad but it rather long.
 Next up is Pad 2.5 which is just before the Gecko loop.
 Again this pad is long and had good depth and many large groups are able to squeeze in and make camp.
-Next is Gecko Loop this is a paved with several loops that allow people to camp on the outside of the road on fairly firm dirt, there are many options in here to camp.
-Down side hard to organize a large group in a circle here.
-Usually need to back in or line side to side.
+Next is Gecko Loop this is a paved road with several loops that allow people to camp on the outside(or inside) of the road on fairly firm dirt, there are many options in here to camp.
+Benefit is that there are bathroom buildings here allowing all to use them.
+Down side is hard to organize a large group in a circle here.
+Usually need to back in or line up long way along road.
 Traveling beyond the loop is on the east is Pad 3 and West Pad 5.
 Both of these pads are long and with pad 3 being just big enough to back a long rig onto before getting into the soft sand.
 Pad 5 is deeper and will allow groups line both the inside and outside to get a bigger groups.
 Pad 5 provides very good sunset views to the west.
-Beyond these pads you have Pad 4 on the East side prior to Key Hole. key hold is a small Cul de sac is the best way to explain it as a small out crop that has room for maybe 8-10 trailers depending on size of rig. the last area of Gecko is Roadrunner.
-This roadrunner loop returns traffic back down gecko.
-The loop forms an area in the middle that allows rigs to camp inside the loop and along the outside of the road.
-Inside gives the ability to circle up while the outside usually is parked parallel to the road.
+Beyond these pads you have Pad 4 on the East side prior to Key Hole.
+Key hole is a small road with a Cul de sac at the end allowing probabaly 8-10 trailers max.
+At the end of Gecko rd is Roadrunner Loop which allows traffic to loop around and travel back down gecko.
+The loop forms an area in the middle that allows rigs to camp inside the loop and along the outside of the loop.
+Inside the loop gives the ability to circle up while the outside usually is parked parallel to the road or backed in.

 Canal– This is the area furthest west at Glamis.
 This is large cement structure that takes water from the Colorado river along Highway 8 then turns north along the west side of the dunes ultimately helping to irrigate the many farm fields.
 This is an open area and many people choose to camp here which allows you to camp like the Washes.
 Benefits-Large groups can circle up and make a big camp without infringing on anybody else.
 It Tends to be quieter at night, less people, and less traffic.
 If your coming from the west it is first place to camp and typically easy in and out on the more popular weekends.
 Downside– Can be some soft soil and sand mixed in there, four wheel drive may be necessary.
 Also tends to have more scorpions in this area.
 Scorpions are part of the Southwest and typically can be seen at night with a black light (they glow a purpleish white color).
 Although not Deadly to adults they will leave you with an irritated spot that will create discomfort if stung.